 Tiny French flies, swinging near Esau's ears with their miniature violins, taunted his clumsy swatting hand.
 He was drinking beer in a bar that overlooked the Palais des Papes.
 He was reading a letter.
 It seemed Taff had become inebriated with a group of fellow soldiers, and had fallen into the space between the ship and the dock.
 Too drunk to swim, he drowned quickly.
 This had happened over a month before, but word had only just got back to him.
 His widow (this was the first Esau knew that Taff even was married!) had written c/o GFPO to let him know.
 Her spelling was not good.
 Always spoke of you as his won best freind.
 Had they really been so close?
 Comrads in war he said closer than any other freindship.

 So far as Esau knew, he was now the last left alive of the forty-eight bicycle-soldiers who had joined up right at the beginning, in 1914.
 His occasional trips home to see Rhiannon and little Rosie were increasingly awkward.
 Esau had nothing to talk about except war, and the home front was so heartily and generally sick of the conflict that it was deemed bad manners even to mention it.
-Esau's step-father had not been able to shield him from the news that Rhiannon had been keeping company with another fellow, a veteran, invalided out with wrecked lungs and only one eye, who now ran a butcher's shop down by the river, to beguile the loneliness of her life.
+Esau's step-father had not been able to shield him from the news that Rhiannon had been keeping company with another fellow, a veteran, invalided out with wrecked lungs and only one eye, who now ran a butcher's shop down by the river.
+She did this, he could see, to beguile the loneliness of her life.
 He was not angered at this, and neither was he particularly surprised.
-Though Little Rosie was a delight, he felt his spirit lift when he rejoined the steam-train to the port to return to the front.
+Though Little Rosie was a delight, and he did not resent time spent on leave, he nonetheless felt his spirit lift when he rejoined the steam-train to the port to return to the front.

 And here was his bottle of beer, tasting of stale hops and sawdust and something bitter.
 And here, beyond his table, was the view of the Papal Palace, a building as big as a city, only partially caved-in by zeppelin raids: a huge reef of old stone and marble and plaster under a jewel-blue sky.
 And here was Sergeant Banville.